python-caldav/caldav/docs/source/index.rst

 differences.
 To get there, it may be needed to add tweaks in the library covering the things the servers are doing wrong.

-There exists an extention to the standard covering calendar color and calendar order, allegedly with an xml namespace ``http://apple.com/ns/ical/``.
+There exists an extension to the standard covering calendar color and calendar order, allegedly with an xml namespace ``http://apple.com/ns/ical/``.
 That URL gives (301 https and then) 404.
 I've so far found no documentation at all